RapidRiverSoftware/rapidriversoftware.github.io/README.md

 This section provides a summary of the ways different types of content can be added.

 ### Creating a team member profile
-1. Add your details in the `config.yml` file
+1. Add your details in `/data/people.yml` file
 2. Review in the browser when done
 3. Open a PR